Fourth Amendment to the United States Constitution: Plain view and open fields

 While open fields are not protected by the Fourth Amendment, the curtilage, or outdoor area immediately surrounding the home, is protected.
 Courts have treated this area as an extension of the house and as such subject to all the privacy protections afforded a person's home (unlike a person's open fields) under the Fourth Amendment.
-The curtilage is "intimately linked to the home, both physically and psychologically", and is where "privacy expectations are most heightened."
+The curtilage is "intimately linked to the home, both physically and psychologically", and is where "privacy expectations are most heightened".
 However, courts have held aerial surveillance of curtilage not to be included in the protections from unwarranted search so long as the airspace above the curtilage is generally accessible by the public.
-An area is curtilage if it "harbors the intimate activity associated with the sanctity of a man's home and the privacies of life."
-Courts make this determination by examining "whether the area is included within an enclosure surrounding the home, the nature of the uses to which the area is put, and the steps taken by the resident to protect the area from observation by people passing by."
+An area is curtilage if it "harbors the intimate activity associated with the sanctity of a man's home and the privacies of life".
+Courts make this determination by examining "whether the area is included within an enclosure surrounding the home, the nature of the uses to which the area is put, and the steps taken by the resident to protect the area from observation by people passing by".
 The Court has acknowledged that a doorbell or knocker is typically treated as an invitation, or license, to the public to approach the front door of the home to deliver mail, sell goods, solicit for charities, etc. This license extends to the police, who have the right to try engaging a home's occupant in a "knock and talk" for the purpose of gathering evidence without a warrant.
 However, they cannot bring a drug detection dog to sniff at the front door of a home without either a warrant or consent of the homeowner or resident.

+Moreover, several state courts have rejected the open fields doctrine under their own state constitutional search-and-seizure provisions.
+Moreover, several of these decisions have been reaffirmed over time.